ABOUT BRIDGET CORKE

 REFLECTIONS

-A portrait study was of my dad; it means the world to me.
+A portrait study of my dad; it means the world to me.
 He died 11 months later.
-I would have loved one of Mum.
+I would have loved to have captured my Mom in the same way.

 When I took this photo of my son in 2003, I knew he would have a priceless treasure.
 I wanted to make a career of capturing similar fleeting, fragile moments for others, and I've been doing this professionally since 2005.

 Many people have asked me whether I captured the photo of Nelson Mandela on my website.
 Yes.
-Every single one besides the ones of him and me.
-Six-year-old Sebastian and I spent over four hours at his home.
+Every single one, except for the ones of him and me.
+Sebastian, a six-year-old, and I spent half a day at his home.
 I love the twinkly highlights of Mandela's shoes against my boy's bony feet.
-As Sebastian gets older, the significance of this moment has dawned on him in all its fullness.
+As Sebastian has grown older, the significance of this moment has dawned on him in all its fullness.

-In my Madiba moment, I was giving instructions mid-stream - typical photographer.
+In my Madiba moment, I was giving instructions midstream - typical of a photographer.

 I grew up with English bulldogs.
 I love this photo of me introducing Blossom to Sebastian in 2002.